massdriver-cloud/docs/docs/getting_started/02-credentials.md

 ![roles](./img/aws-another-account.png)

-6. For the account ID enter `308878630280`.
+6. For the account ID enter **308878630280**.
 This is the Massdriver account which contains the role that will use the one you are creating now
-7. Check the Require external ID box and enter <UUID />.
+7. Check the Require external ID box and enter <b><UUID /></b>.
 8. Make sure that the Require MFA option is unchecked

 ![roles](./img/aws-settings.png)